dgaydukov/cert-aws/sa/files/sa.md

 * insufficient resources - your job require more cpu/memory than underlying ec2 has
 * no internet access - batch launch ecs resources inside vpc and they need to communicate with ECS service.
 So you should either have public IP, NAT or ECS service vpc endpoint

-###### DocumentDB
-It's fully managed, mongo-compatible document database service.
-You can store/query json data.
-MongoDB-compatible - means your current apps that using mongo, can be easily migrated to DocumentDB (which implements Apache 2.0 open source MongoDB 3.6 API).
-You can easily migrate your mongo to DocumentDB with DMS.
-It replicates each chunk of data 6 times across 3 AZ.
-Read - 8KB, write - 4KB.
-If you write 1 KB it counts as single IO.
-Yet concurrent write operations with size less than 4kb, are batched to reduce cost. min size - 10GB, max - 64TB.
-It automatically grows by 10GB chunks.
-Automated backups are enabled by default.
-Cluster can scale up to 1M reads per sec with up to 15 read replicas (read replica use same underlying storage updated by master).
-It doesn't support cross region replica (all replicas in same region only).

-###### Keyspaces
-It's managed Apache Cassandra-compatible database service, you can run Cassandra workloads using the same CQL (Cassandra Query Language).

 ###### Cloud Development Kit
 CDK - open-source software development framework for writing cloud infra as code using c#/java/python/typescript.
 Under the hood cdk compiles code into CloudFormation template and run it in aws.
 You use cdk cli to interact with cdk.
 Take a look at [examples](https://github.com/aws-samples/aws-cdk-examples).
 Construct Library - packages solution (maven/npm) for specific CloudFormation construct.